Professor Kanta Subbarao

 - Host Pathogens Interactions , Viral Infectious Diseases, Emerging Infections, Influenza

-- Clinical Research, Global Health, Public Health
+- Translational and Clinical Research, Global Health, Public Health

 - WHO Collaborating Centre for Reference and Research on Influenza